Day's Lock: Access to the lock

 A short way downstream of the lock is Little Wittenham Bridge which spans the river in two sections with an island between.
 Using this, the lock is a short walk from Little Wittenham where is a car park near St Peter's Church.
+The car park generally has spaces available.
 The lock is a little further to walk to from Dorchester.

 Reach above the lock

 On the eastern bank to the north-east is the historic town of Dorchester with its ancient Abbey.
 The river follows a long bend round to Clifton Hampden.
 Here it goes under Clifton Hampden Bridge and past the historic Barley Mow public house, as mentioned in the book, Three Men in a Boat.
 After the bridge and before Clifton lock, the river divides between the old river course, past Long Wittenham; with the navigation following the Clifton Cut.
 The river meander is now a weirstream and has almost no public footpath access.

 The Thames Path follows the western/southern bank to Clifton Hampden Bridge, where it crosses to the opposite northern bank to continue to Clifton Lock.

 There are navigation transit markers upstream of the lock to allow boats to check their speed.
 A powered boat should take more than one minute to pass between the markers.